Aller au contenu

 Weaknesses:

-Best for: those looking for an effective, affordable oily hair treatment with natural ingredients and French manufacturing.
+Best for: anyone who wants effective, affordable oily hair care with natural ingredients and French manufacturing.

 Strengths:

-• Nettle dry shampoo very practical between washes
+• The nettle dry shampoo is genuinely useful between washes

 • 97% biodegradable formula